Drink Clean, Live Water

-Beware water in plastic bottles.
+Beware water of plastic bottles.
 Chemicals leaking from the plastic are linked to sex hormone disruption, learning and behavior problems, cancer, diabetes and obesity.
 It’s a big deal.

 Water, herbal tea and clear broths.
 Many people are always dehydrated without knowing it.
 Their bodies have lost touch with normal thirst.